openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 The LLVM IR does not define any way to start parallel threads of execution or to register signal handlers.
 Nonetheless, there are platform-specific ways to create them, and we define LLVM IR's behavior in their presence.
-This model is inspired by the C++0x memory model.
+This model is inspired by the C++ memory model.

 For a more informal introduction to this model, see the :doc:`Atomics`.